Krakoukas73/hexistenz/README.md

 ## 👥 Multijoueur / Multiplayer

-🇫🇷 Le jeu propose un **mode multijoueur en ligne** : créez une partie, partagez le lien, et comparez votre score sur le **tableau des high scores** partagé.
+🇫🇷 Le jeu propose un **mode multijoueur en ligne** : créez une partie, jouez ensemble, et comparez votre score sur le **tableau des high scores** partagé.
 Toujours sans installation — un navigateur suffit.

-🇬🇧 The game includes an **online multiplayer mode**: create a session, share the link, and compare your score on the **shared leaderboard**.
+🇬🇧 The game includes an **online multiplayer mode**: create a session, share the game, and compare your score on the **shared leaderboard**.
 Still no install — a browser is all you need.

 ---